 Financial result, profit before taxes, and income taxes

-dormakaba closed the first half of financial year 2020/21 with a net profit of CHF 99.9 million (previous year CHF 119.4 million).
-The positive effects of a lower income tax rate and the improved financial result were able to partially offset the reduced operating performance due to the pandemic.
-Net profit after minority interests was at CHF 52.3 million (previous year CHF 61.3 million).
+dormakaba closed the first half of financial year 2021/22 with a net profit of CHF 100.6 million (previous year CHF 99.9 million), an increase of 0.7% despite the costs for the preparation and implementation of the new Shape4Growth strategy and other items affecting comparability.
+These costs were more than offset by the recovery in the operating performance and a better net financial result.
+Net profit after minority interests increased to CHF 52.4 million (previous year CHF 52.3 million).

 Cash flow and balance sheet

-In the first half of financial year 2020/21 all major currencies for dormakaba depreciated against the Swiss franc compared to previous year.
-The average Euro exchange rate against the Swiss franc fell by 1.8% year-on-year from CHF 1.0961 to CHF 1.0765, the US dollar fell by 7.7% from CHF 0.9880 to CHF 0.9118, the Australian dollar by 2.5%, the British pound by 4.3% and the Chinese renminbi by 4.1%.
-Therefore, the currency translation had an overall negative impact on net sales and operational profitability.
+In the first half of financial year 2021/22 the average euro exchange rate against the Swiss franc decreased by 0.8% year-on-year from 1.0765 to 1.0683.
+The average Swiss franc exchange against the US dollar rose by 0.9% from 0.9118 to 0.9200.
+Compared to previous years, most other major currencies appreciated against the Swiss franc, including the Canadian dollar by 5.5%, the British pound by 5.3%, and the Chinese renminbi by 6.2%.
+Currency translation had an overall positive impact of CHF 11.1 million on net sales and of CHF 3.1 million on adjusted EBITDA.